Tuvalu

 I think, for example, about Antarctica, Patagonia and Tierra del Fuego, where I have seen glaciers that have receded hundreds of metres compared to a few years ago.

-I think about Svalbard and the Arctic territoriers, where it was a mirage to find a polar bear, pushed to Russia by the lack of frozer territory to hunt.
+I think about Svalbard and the Arctic Territoriers, where it was a mirage to find a polar bear, pushed to Russia by the lack of frozer territory to hunt.

 Tuvalu is considered to be the first nation to disappear because of rising oceans.